kk-digital/kcg-ipfs/spec/IpfsHttpApiLibrary.md

+Name: IPFS HTTP API Library

+Instructions:
-Make an IPFS HTTP API Library.
+* Make an IPFS HTTP API Library.
+* There must be no third party IPFS library import.
+* There must be no GUI.
-Use Kubo RPC API docs found in this website https://docs.ipfs.tech/reference/kubo/rpc/ as reference.
+* Use Kubo RPC API docs found in this website https://docs.ipfs.tech/reference/kubo/rpc/ as reference.
-All apis must be an HTTP call to the endpoints found in Kubo RPC API docs.
+* All apis must be an HTTP call to the endpoints found in Kubo RPC API docs.
-There must be no third party IPFS library import.
+* There must be an IpfsHttpApi class.
-The library must have these functionalities and their respective apis:
+* The IpfsHttpApi class must have these apis:
   1. Add a file to ipfs network
   2. Add a folder to ipfs network
   3. Pin a cid to local ipfs network
   4. Pin a cid recursively to local ipfs
   5. Remove a pinned cid
   6. Get a file by cid from ipfs network
   7. Get a folder by cid from ipfs network
   8. Download a file by cid from ipfs network
   9. Download a folder by cid from ipfs network
   10. Read a file by cid from ipfs network
   11. Other very important apis needed for accessing files, listing files, getting files, reading files from and into the ipfs network
+* Testing Requirements, there must be:
+  1. Test for calling the api for adding a file to ipfs network
+  2. Test for calling the api for adding a folder to ipfs network
+  3. Test for pinning a cid to local
+  4. Test for pinning a cid recursively
+  5. Test for removing pinned cid
+  6. Test for getting a file by cid
+  7. Test for getting a folder by cid
+  8. Test for downloading a file by cid
+  9. Test for downloading a folder by cid
+  10. Test for reading a file by cid
+  11. Test for the other apis.

-All apis should have their own unit tests.
+* All apis should have their own unit tests.
 The library should work and be ready to be used.
 The unit tests should run and should pass.